rte-france/relife/docs/source/for_developers/index.rst

 a `Python virtual environment <https://docs.python.org/3/library/venv.html>`_ with the name of your choice. **Activate your virtual environment**.
-Install ReLife in `editable mode <https://setuptools.pypa.io/en/latest/userguide/development_mode.html>`_ from the source code with the **dev** or **doc** dependencies depending on your plan to contribute to the development or the documentation.
+Install ReLife in `editable mode <https://setuptools.pypa.io/en/latest/userguide/development_mode.html>`_ from the source code with the dependencies.

 .. code-block::

     $ (YourEnv) python -m pip install -e . --group dev

-For **uv** users, it is possible to install ReLife in developer or documentation mode with the following commands.
+For **uv** users, it is possible to install ReLife with the following commands.
 Note that uv uses `editable installation <https://docs.astral.sh/uv/concepts/projects/dependencies/#editable-dependencies>`_
 for workspace packages by default.